This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Whisk together the butter, sugar, egg white, and the vanilla in a medium-sized bowl until smooth.
+• In a bowl, whisk together the melted butter, sugar, egg white, and vanilla extract.

-• Stir in self-rising flour and cocoa powder.
+• Stir in the self-rising flour and cocoa powder until just combined.

-• Pour batter into cupcake liners.
-Bake for 20 minutes or until a toothpick inserted in the center comes out clean.
+• Divide the batter evenly between the cupcake liners.
+Bake for 20 minutes, or until a toothpick inserted in the center comes out clean.

 Notes